A Free Mini Guide for Parents

 Homeschooling doesn’t have to start with structure – it starts with space.
 If school has left your child anxious, burnt out, or resistant to learning, this mini guide will help you both exhale.

-Deschooling Essentials is a free, printable resource that helps you begin your homeschooling journey with confidence – without diving into workbooks or timetables.
+Deschooling Essentials is a free, printable resource designed to support families as they step away from school pressure – without diving into workbooks or timetables.

 You’ll learn how to rest, reconnect, and recognise that learning is already happening every day.